chrisdavidmills/st-chads-2016/notes.md

 9. Decorations and fun stuff

 ##Research on GUI tool for course
 We tried Thimble and JSBin in the past.
 Accounts were a pain for both in the past, with the school having to create multiple emails, usernames, pwds, etc. for the students.
 But I think this is unavoidable.
-It would be great if we could find a tool tat allows the teacher to create a master account that all the students can then use to log in.
+It would be great if we could find a tool that allows the teacher to create a master account that all the students can then use to log in.

 ## Year 6 lessons
 There is a shift in the computer curriculum towards comp sci, and Claire is expected to teach some new stuff to her year 6 classes, and she thinks I can help her.
 Each one of the following would need to be taught in a half hour session.